disclaimer.html Tel: (+5999) 888 7511 Fax: (+5999) 888 7512

 • protect countries from the risk of importing yellow fever virus.
 This is mandatory vaccination and required for entry of countries or areas concerned.

-The international yellow fever vaccination certificate becomes valid 10 days after vaccination and remains valid for a period of 10 years.
+The international yellow fever vaccination certificate becomes valid 10 days after vaccination.
+One single dose gives lifelong protection.

 Porto Medico is a designated “Yellow Fever Vaccination Center”.